David Livingstone: Mission stations

-The Moffats, accompanied by two new missionary families, reached the Vaal River in January 1844, Livingstone rode out to meet them there, then sat in the Moffats' ox-cart talking with Robert for hours during the seventeen or eighteen days it took to get home to Kuruman.
+The Moffats, accompanied by two new missionary families, reached the Vaal River in January 1844.
+Livingstone rode out to meet them there, and then sat in the Moffats' ox-cart talking with Robert for hours during the seventeen or eighteen days it took to get home to Kuruman.
 For the first time, he met their daughter Mary, who had been born and brought up in Africa.

-Lions often attacked herds of the Mabotsa villagers, on 16 February, Mebalwe and Livingstone joined them defending sheep.
+Lions often attacked the herds of the Mabotsa villagers, and on 16 February, Mebalwe and Livingstone joined them defending sheep.
 Livingstone got a clear shot at a large lion, but while he was re-loading it attacked, crushing his left arm, and forced him to the ground.
 His life was saved by Mebalwe diverting its attention by trying to shoot the lion.
 He too got bitten.
 A man who tried spearing it was attacked just before it dropped dead.

 Livingstone's broken bone, even though inexpertly set by himself and Edwards, bonded strongly.
 He went for recuperation to Kuruman, where he was tended by Moffat's daughter Mary, and they became engaged.
 His arm healed, enabling him to shoot and lift heavy weights, though it remained a source of much suffering for the rest of his life, and he was not able to lift the arm higher than his shoulder.

 Livingstone and Mary were married on 9 January 1845.

 Livingstone was obliged to leave his first mission at Mabotsa in Botswana in 1845 after irreconcilable differences emerged between him and his fellow missionary, Rogers Edwards, and because the Bakgatla were proving indifferent to the Gospel.
 He abandoned Chonuane, his next mission, in 1847 because of drought and the proximity of the Boers and his desire "to move on to the regions beyond".
 At Kolobeng Mission Livingstone converted Chief Sechele in 1849 after two years of patient persuasion.
 Only a few months later Sechele lapsed.